 If you and your spouse wish to file for an uncontested divorce in Virginia, you must resolve the following issues before you file:

 Before either spouse can request a traditional or uncontested divorce, at least one of the spouses must meet Virginia's residency requirement.
-Divorce law requires at least one spouse to live in the state for at least 6 months before filing for a divorce. ( Va.
+State law requires at least one spouse to live in the state for at least 6 months before filing for a divorce.
+(Va.
 Code Ann. § 20-97.)

 If you're requesting an uncontested divorce, you'll need to agree to seek a no-fault divorce.
 In Virginia, a no-fault divorce means that neither spouse is responsible for the break-up and the spouses have lived separate and apart for at least 12 months before filing for divorce.
-If you don't have minor children, the court only requires you to live separately for 6 months before filing.
+If you don't have minor children and you have signed a written settlement agreement, the court only requires you to live separately for 6 months before filing.
 (Va.
 Code Ann. § 20-91 (9)(a).)

-Virginia's circuit courts are courts of general jurisdiction that oversee divorce cases and trials.
-Virginia's circuit court system includes 31 judicial districts with 120 separate circuit courts.
+Virginia's 120 circuit courts are courts of general jurisdiction that oversee divorce cases and trials.
 Some counties have more than one circuit court.
 Generally, you should file in the county where you live.
 If you and your spouse live in separate counties within Virginia, you can file in either location.

 Your divorce is not final until the judge signs the Decree of Divorce, which may be different from your last hearing date.